 - disclose to the customer the current market quotation, if any, for the penny stock; and

-- disclose to the customer the amount of compensation the firm and its broker will receive for the trade
+- disclose to the customer the amount of compensation the firm and its online broker will receive for the trade

 I highlight these rules to state how risky penny stock investing can be.
 Due to their unique risk profile, the SEC provides special steps broker-dealers must take to ensure interested investors are aware of the risks involved.